 - Cook it to medium-rare, which is the optimal doneness for prime rib.
 Avoid overcooking by removing at the designated "pull temp," which is about 10 degrees lower than the desired finished temperature.

-- Don't skip the 30-minute rest.
+- Don't skip the 30-minute rest!
 This gives the roast time to re-absorbed the juices so they don't run out upon slicing.

-Buying the Rib Roast
+Buying a Rib Roast

 Most "Prime Rib" Probably Isn't Prime Grade